prettier/eslint-config-prettier/README.md

   - That no unknown rules are turned off.
 This helps catching typos, for example.
   - That the CLI works.
-- `"test:cli-sanity"` is a sanity check for the CLI.
+- `"test:cli-sanity"` and `"test:cli-sanity-warning"` are sanity checks for the
+  CLI.

 ## License